Buy Now

 Did you know that Microsoft Excel can count cells containing text?

-You may need to count cells containing text when sorting through survey responses, tracking inventory, or cleaning data.
+You may need to count cells with text when sorting through survey responses, tracking inventory, or cleaning data.
 Excel’s mix of numbers, blanks, and text can make this seemingly simple task a spreadsheet nightmare.
 Hence, you should know how to exclude numbers or cells with only spaces.

 To count cells with text in Excel: